openlawteam/tribute-ui/README.md

 ### Running ganache-cli

 In a new terminal tab, `ganache-cli --port 7545 --networkId 1337 --blockTime 10`.
-Then deploying the contracts to local ganache instance `truffle deploy --network=ganache`
+Then deploy the contracts to the local ganache instance `truffle deploy --network=ganache`

 ### Running IPFS (version 0.4.18)

 If you already have a version of IPFS on your machine, check the version `ipfs version`.
-It needs to be version 0.4.18 to work with the graph-node.
+As per the recommendation from The Graph guys, you need version 0.4.18 of IPFS and version 7 of the IPFS repo to work with the local graph-node.
 If you have an old or newer version you’ll need to migrate your IPFS repo to version 7.

-#### Installing version 0.4.18
+#### Installing version 0.4.18 (IPFS)

-As per the recommendation from The Graph guys, you need version 0.4.18.
 Get it from https://dist.ipfs.io/#go-ipfs or alternatively use this download link: https://dist.ipfs.io/go-ipfs/v0.4.18/go-ipfs_v0.4.18_darwin-amd64.tar.gz

 Unzip it… `tar -xvzf go-ipfs_v0.4.18_darwin-amd64.tar.gz`

 Then follow these instructions for your OS https://docs.ipfs.io/install/command-line/#official-distributions from step 3.

-#### Down/upgrading to version 0.4.18
+#### Down/upgrading to version 7 (IPFS repo)

 You will need to migrate the IPFS repo version 7… do that by downloading the migration-repo from here https://dist.ipfs.io/#fs-repo-migrations and then unzipping…
 Alternately, download from this direct link https://dist.ipfs.io/fs-repo-migrations/v1.7.1/fs-repo-migrations_v1.7.1_darwin-amd64.tar.gz